Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/SEND_command_basics.md

 ---
 title: "SEND - Send files"
 linkTitle: "Sending files"
 weight: 180
----The SEND command initiates a send transfer.
+--- The SEND command initiates a send transfer.
 You can use it to send files, messages, or replies (acknowledgments).
 You can define the characteristics in the SEND command itself, or in a Central {{< TransferCFT/suitevariablesGovernance  >}} flow definition in a template command.
 Additionally you can use the SEND command for a single partner or a list of partners.

 ## About sending files